EficodeDemoOrg/copilot-php/.github-copilot-exercises/vscode/github_copilot_exercises.md

    - Ask: "Explain what this file does"

 2. **Basic Chat Questions**
-   - Ask: "What are the main components of this PHP application?"
+   - Ask: "What are the main components of this application?"
    - Try: "How is data persistence handled in this project?"
    - Notice how Copilot provides explanations and guidance